Physical Education Department Courses

 • Understands that physical activity provides opportunities for enjoyment, challenge, self-expression, and social interaction

-• Acquire the knowledge and skill necessary to maintain a healthy and active life
+• Acquire the knowledge and skills necessary to maintain a healthy and active life

 PE – Team Sports